• Skip to primary navigation

 Left - weeds, standing water and PVC pipe.
 Oh my!

 Center - when I look at this I see green and not the good kind.
-So much tax payer dollars wasted watering this and constant mowing and it is still weed riddled.
-Not to mention my neighbors that will not curb their dogs!
+In southern California are constantly fluctuating between drought conditions and plenty of rain.
+All I see is the tax payer dollars wasted on watering and mowing.
+Not to mention the neighbors that will not curb their dogs!

 Right - Oh, boring pavers!
-Actually it completely works here, the building across the street is an elementary school and before they put in the pavers it looked like a mix of the first two pictures because of constant foot traffic.
+Actually it completely works here, the building across the street is an elementary school and this is the spot next to the crosswalk where the children and parents wait with the crossing guard.
+Before they put in the pavers it looked like a mix of the first two pictures because of constant foot traffic.

-Sigh, this is what I was going for and is what I would love, but... in Southern California's dry summers plants like these will not survive without plenty of supplemental water.
+Sigh, these are examples of what I originally envisioned when I removed the lawn originally.
+But, in Southern California's dry summers plants like these will not survive without plenty of supplemental water.
 Plus my neighbors constantly have people parked in front of my house so this would get trampled.

 But, I love the look!